tzubeli/developer-portal/sdk-portal/getting-started-ios.md

 ### Player State

-What we'll need now is to handle the state of what's happening in the player - whether it is idle, playing, paused, or ended.
-So we'll add an enum called state at the top of the class:
+Currently our play button is only set to show a play icon, and we'll want it to change for different scenarious.
+What we'll need is to handle the state of what's happening in the player - whether it is idle, playing, paused, or ended.
+Let's add an enum called state at the top of the class:
 ```
 enum State {
     case idle, playing, paused, ended
 }
 ```
-as well as a Property Observer on that enum which switches on each state:
+And a Property Observer on that enum which switches on each state.

 ```
 var state: State = .idle {
       didSet {
-        let title: String
           switch state {
           case .idle:
-            title = "|>"
+              playPauseButton.setImage(UIImage(named: "btn_play"), for: .normal)
           case .playing:
-            title = "||"
+              playPauseButton.setImage(UIImage(named: "btn_pause"), for: .normal)
           case .paused:
-            title = "|>"
+              playPauseButton.setImage(UIImage(named: "btn_play"), for: .normal)
           case .ended:
-            title = "<>"
+              playPauseButton.setImage(UIImage(named: "btn_refresh"), for: .normal)
           }
-        playPauseButton.setTitle(title, for: .normal)
         }
     }
 ```

-What this does is listen for a change to the state variable, and set the title accordingly on the play/pause button.
-In a proper application, you'd set the SVG of choice for the play/pause/repeat buttons, but for the purpose of understanding this example we'll use text.
+What this does is listen for a change to the state, and based on whether the player is currently idle, paused, or playing, the picture of the play/pause button is changed accordingly.

 At the beginning of the `viewDidLoad` function, set the state to idle.